Nāda yoga

-Nāda yoga (नादयोग) is an ancient Indian metaphysical system.
-It is equally a philosophical system, a medicine, and a form of yoga.
-The system's theoretical and practical aspects are based on the premise that the entire cosmos and all that exists in the cosmos, including human beings, consists of vibrations, called nāda.
-This concept holds that it is the energy of vibrations that make up the particles and matter which form the building blocks of the cosmos.
+Nāda yoga (नादयोग) is an ancient Indian metaphysical system, a medicine, and a form of yoga.
+It is based on the premise that the entire cosmos and all that exists therin, including humans, are made up of vibrations, called nāda.
+This concept holds that it is the energy of vibrations, which make the particles of matter, and form the building blocks of the cosmos.

-Nāda yoga is also a reverential way to approach and respond to vibrations.
-In this context, silent vibrations of the self (anahata), sound [and] music (ahata) carry a spiritual weight more meaningful, respectively, than what sensory properties normally provide.
-Silent vibrations of the self (anahata) and sound and music (ahata) are considered to play a potential medium/intermediary role to achieve a deeper unity with both the outer and inner cosmos.
+The vibrations are classified into two types, silent vibrations of the self (anahata), and sound [and] music (ahata), both of which carry a spiritual weight more meaningful, respectively, than what sensory properties normally provide.
+They are considered to play a potential medium/intermediary role to achieve a deeper unity with both the outer and inner cosmos.

 Nāda yoga's use of vibrations and resonances are also used to pursue palliative effects on various problematic psychological and spiritual conditions.
 It is also employed to raise the level of awareness of the postulated energy centers called chakra.

-Music has been used by some Indian saints as an important and powerful tool in the quest for the achievement of nirvana; notable names to be mentioned here include Kanakadasa, Thyagaraja, Kabir, Meerabai, Namdeo, Purandaradasa and Tukaram.
+Music has been used by some Indian saints as an important and powerful tool in the quest for nirvana; notably Kanakadasa, Thyagaraja, Kabir, Meerabai, Namdeo, Purandaradasa and Tukaram.